-- The data contents have changed. - Data was being decoded and four lines with no data have been detected. - No data was being decoded, and new data is now being decoded.
+- The data contents changed. - Data is being decoded and four lines with no data are detected. - No data is being decoded, and new data is now being decoded.

-WSS_CGMS_CB_CHANGE, Enable Content-Based Updating for WSS/CGMS, Address 0x9C[4], Interrupt/VDP Map
+WSS_CGMS_CB_CHANGE, Enable Content-Based Updating for WSS/CGMS-Address 0x9C, Bit 4, Interrupt/VDP Map